Resolving Kernel Panics

 • Shut down your Mac and disconnect external power before working inside your Mac.

-• Remove the battery before working inside a laptop or portable computer.
+• Where feasible, remove the battery before working inside a laptop or portable computer.

 Consult the manual that shipped with your Mac for all safety procedures.